Arlenka/dataviz/README.md

 # DataViz
-Simple and not very efficient realization of layered drawing graphs.
+Simple and not very efficient realization of layered drawing of digraphs.